ungleich/mri-connect/README.md

 ## MRI Connect

-A search engine and members directory for the Mountain Research Initiative.
+An open source search engine and members directory for the [Mountain Research Initiative](https://mountainresearchinitiative.org/).

-(Work in progress)
+Currently under development.

+If you have any questions, please contact us via (info@) [datalets.ch](https://datalets.ch)

 ## Usage

+This project is based on the [Django] and Vue.js web application platforms.

-Get a hold of **Python 3** and [Pipenv](https://github.com/pypa/pipenv) on your machine.
+To install, get a hold of **Python 3** and [Pipenv](https://github.com/pypa/pipenv) on your machine.

     $ git clone https://gitlab.com/datalets/mri-connect.git

-To install and start the backend using Poetry:
+You can use `pip install -r requirements.txt`, but in development we use Poetry:

     $ pip install -g poetry
     $ poetry install
     $ poetry shell

-To create a blank database or upgrade the configured one:
+1. To create a blank database or upgrade the configured one:

-    $ flask db upgrade

-To initialize and/or migrate the database, if necessary:

-    $ flask db init
-    $ flask db migrate
+    $ ./manage.py migrate

-There is a convenience script with the above functions as well as profiling and testing routines:

-    $ python manage.py deploy
+2. Create an admin account using:

+    $ ./manage.py createsuperuser

+3. Check for any new changes from the People application

+    $ ./manage.py makemigrations people

-To start the backend:
+4. To start the backend:

-    $ export FLASK_ENV="development"
-    $ export FLASK_DEBUG=1
-    $ python run.py
+    $ ./manage.py runserver

-To build the frontend:
+5. To build the frontend, install nodejs npm and [yarn](https://yarnpkg.com/), then:

     $ yarn

-The frontend interface will now be available.
-Use `yarn serve` in development.
+The frontend interface will be available in `dist`.
+Use `yarn serve` in development for live reloading.

 Check the log for the port and URL to the admin interface.

 ## Deployment

-Use a WSGI server like Gunicorn to host the app in production mode, e.g.:
+Use a WSGI server like uwsgi to host the app in production mode.

-`gunicorn app:app`

-The `Procfile` in this project folder makes it ready for deployment to Heroku.

-Note that you need to save changes to the poetry environment to `requirements.txt`:
+To save changes from the poetry environment to `requirements.txt`:

     poetry export -f requirements.txt > requirements.txt